msparapa/dga/README.md

 About
 -----

-It's a genetic algorithm duh.
+It's a discrete genetic algorithm duh.